honestbee/honestbee.github.io/_posts/2017-07-20-drone-helm-repository.markdown

 }
 ```

-And here is the configuration for a DNS record in our private zone:
+A CNAME record for the bucket in our private DNS zone of the private VPCs:

 ```hcl
 data "aws_route53_zone" "private" {